 EMPLOYEE GRIEVANCE PROCEDURE

 When an employee has a problem at the Center, they should confer with the Director after ordinary means have been tried.
 A one on one conference will be arranged in order to discuss the employee’s grievance.
-Together the employee and the director will work on a resolution to the problem.
+Together the employee and the Director will work on a resolution to the problem.
+The director will evaluate and make a determination within three working days.

 It is an ethical responsibility of an employee to make a statement of wrongdoing within our center.
-You have the right to disclose that Information to appropriate parties inside the center.
+You have the right to disclose that information to appropriate parties inside the center.
 The center guarantees that employees who in good faith disclose perceived wrongdoing to the designated parties inside the organizational/administrative structure, will be protected from adverse employment consequences; and the establishment of a fair and impartial investigative process.

 EXIT INTERVIEW

-If you are voluntarily terminating your position from the Center we would like to know your reason for leaving and any concerns you have.
-We validate your concerns and strive to provide the best quality care and hope that you will provide us insight to making possible improvements.
-We want your departure to be a positive experience and part as friends.
+If you are voluntarily terminating your position from the Center, we would like to know your reason for leaving and any concerns you have, via an Exit Interview.
+We strive to provide the best quality care and value the insights and/or concerns of employees.
+We want your departure to be a positive experience.
 We will keep all information confidential and use it only for the purpose of quality improvement.

 A two-week written notice must be given to the Director if an employee wishes to terminate employment.
 Vacation time that the employee has accrued will be paid to the employee with their final check.
-In order to receive any vacation pay you have accumulated you must give a full two-week notice and not request any days off, have any call-ins or tardiness during this period of time.
+In order to receive any vacation pay you have accumulated you must give a full two-week notice and fulfill your assigned duties during these two weeks.
 All Center keys must be turned in before receiving your final check.
-You may be excused from your position early if we have adequate staff or replacement hired.
+You may be excused from your position early at the discretion of the Director.
 Vacation time cannot be used as the two-week notice.
-If you do not give a two-week notice and fulfill your commitment, your final wages may be taken down to minimum wage.

-If the Center incurred any expenses in reference to employment qualification requirements or continuing education within the last year for the employee, the Center must be reimbursed by the exiting employee for those costs.

-Once you have terminated your position we ask that you not visit the center during hours of business in respect for the new teachers and staff.
+Once you have terminated your position, we ask that you not visit the center during hours of business in respect for the new teachers and staff.
 Your final check will be mailed to you within 30 days.
-All belongings will be set aside in the office for pickup within 30 days or donated to Goodwill.
+All belongings will be set aside in the office for pickup within 30 days.

 REHIRE